 Our programme delivery relies on partnership with practitioners sub-contracted by us.
 In the course of delivery, they have the same access to information as our employees.
 They conduct our programme delivery under our GDPR policy, but also trade independently and as such have their own Privacy Notices.
 You may request their contact details from us should you wish to access a practitioner’s privacy notice.
 Email: GDPR@combegrove.com.

-In the course of recruitment and employment we collect personal and special category data.
-Special category data is used in line with our Equality, Diversity and Inclusion policies and is only accessible to members of our Personnel Team.
+In the course of recruitment and employment we collect personal and sensitive data.
+Sensitive data is used in line with our Equality, Diversity and Inclusion policies and is only accessible to members of our Personnel Team.

 Disclosure of data

 We do not routinely share data with third parties other than sub-contractors required to deliver our services and who operate under our GDPR policy.

 We do not share medical data with any third party at a personally identifiable level.
 This includes sharing data with a health care provider or health care insurer.
 Should a client wish to access and then share this data with a third party, they do so at their own risk and we take no responsibility for any actions or consequences resulting from sharing or using the data outside the programme.